 Now if you’re guilty of this particular “indiscretion” you probably think you have a pretty good reason.
 Your left earlobe is longer than your right.
 Or maybe that one side of your hair always pops up.
-Well THAT’S a really good reason to excuse yourself from the family photo album.
-Okay I’m being sarcastic, but I’m trying to make a point.

-The other person had an excellent reason not to have her picture taken often.
+The other person had an excellent reason not to have her picture taken.
 She was born with a birthmark on her face.
 Not as big a deal today as it was when she was young.
 Back then people stared at her and derided her from the time she was born until she was old enough not to care what people thought.

 But film was a different thing.
 We have a few pictures of her, carefully posed so that only one side of her face shows and we cherish the photos that we have.
 But we have nothing spontaneous, nothing where we’re playing with my Barbies together, or getting off a ride at Disneyland.
-Her line would always be the same “I don’t want to spoil the picture, so why don’t I just take the picture”.
+Her line would always be the same “I don’t want to spoil the picture, so why don’t I just take it”.
 I don’t have a picture of my beloved Grandma holding me for the first time, or of her opening her gifts on Christmas morning.
 We can’t even imagine how she must have felt, going through what she did.
 But every time we go through the photo album, Mom and I can’t help think about the photos we don’t have of her – or with her.

 And that goes for videos too.
 Make sure that your photo and video history includes all your family members talking, laughing, telling stories and enjoying each other, media shy or not.